rmahlert/CableCast-Roku/README.md

 This script will pull the VOD information off of a Tightrope CableCast server and write a xml file for a Roku Channel.
 Just in case, must have a Cablecast Pro VOD!.
 It is also possible to add the stream from a Cablecast Live to your Roku channel.

 PLEASE NOTE: You also need to create the Roku Channel package!
 I have not had time to provide a basic Roku channel package.
-I  haven't had time during the summer.
 I used and suggest checking out http://www.herofish.com/2012/01/how-to-create-you-own-roku-videoplayer-channel/ to get an idea on how to create a basic Roku channel.

 To use this script: